polychromatic/polychromatic/README.md

 * <https://polychromatic.app/download/>

-Installing packages from the repository is recommended as this will keep the software up-to-date.
+Installing packages from a software repository is recommended as this will keep the software up-to-date.

 Alternately, providing all the [dependencies](https://polychromatic.app/docs/dependencies/) are installed, you can run the application directly from the repository without installation.
+The `polychromatic-controller-dev` script will create an isolated configuration in `dev/config` as opposed to `~/.config/polychromatic`.

 **Are you on the cutting edge?**